 The aim of all of this is to make sure you have as easier week as possible.
 But more importantly you start work next Monday morning with the minimum of stress.

 Equally toddlers who are asked to spend the extra hour often just don’t understand why things have changed so suddenly.

 Mealtimes are a key part of our daily routine.
 They also help to set our body clock.
 As you move bedtime routines and sleep times backwards adjust all your baby’s and toddler’s meal times, bath time and nap times by the same amount of time too.

 3. Explain what’s going on

-Whilst most children will welcome the extra time with you at night it’s always best to tell them what is going on and why you are staggering the changes.
-I always like using clocks with a sun and a moon and telling the child that they must stay in bed as long as the moon is out.
+Whilst most children will welcome the extra time with you at night it’s always best to tell them what is going on and why you are tweaking their meal and sleep times.

 Ideally toddlers who are asked to spend time in bed in the morning should understand why they are being asked to do this.

 I like using clocks with a sun and a moon to explain what’s going on.
 The fun here is that your child is asked to stay in bed when the moon is out, and to get up with the sun.
 This makes far more sense to them than GMT.

 Finally, if you end up with the ‘one hour in bed next Sunday’ it’s important to not worry.
 There’s enough stress at home these days with some of us essentially ‘living at work’.
 Your child and baby will soon adjust to the new routine.

 Your main challenge here, however, is that you toddler may well stop you having your extra hour in bed!